What are those barrels supposed to be made of?

 - In the original The Legend of Zelda, it not only was a cheap recolor of dungeon water, but also completely invisible in the dark.

 - An interesting graphical discrepancy between The Legend of Zelda: Link's Awakening and The Legend of Zelda Oracle games is that, despite using the same sprites, in the Oracle games, lava looks like chili and is darker than water.
-In Link's Awakening DX on Gameboy Color, the lava is PURPLE.

 - Ocarina of Time, however, has denser lava.
 Mind you that, by denser, we mean you can walk on itnote .
 You won't even take damage for a few seconds if you're wearing the appropriate tunic.